Arielwwl/Central-Project/README.md

 Age: Age of condominium unit
 Tenure: Freehold or Leasehold
 Purchaser: HDB or Private
-Region: 15 different regions in the Central District
+Region: 15 different regions in the Central District.